Western gall rust: Management

 If trees in a commercial stand are only lightly infected it is possible to prevent an increase in galling by applying a fungicidal spray, allowing the tree to reach cutting age so that it may be harvested.
 Copper-based and manganese-based fungicides have proven effective in the field but the sensitivity of P. harnknessii to these fungicides has not yet been researched in a laboratory setting.
 It has been demonstrated that development of the rust fungus is closely synchronized with Pinus sylvestris.
 Spore dissemination begins when needles start to emerge from the fascicle sheaths and has finished when the needles have grown to three-quarters of their final length.
 This provides a basis for the timing of the application of fungicides either before or during sporulation, depending on the chemicals mode of action.

 Other chemical applications like Armada 50 WDG at 9 oz/100 gal water or Dithane M45 at 2 to 4 lb/A or per 100 gal water to protect bud breakthrough in seedlings that would have severely altered growth and diminished marketability.
 Although pruning infected stems from the tree may lower the initial inoculum, it provided little benefit to lesioned branches as they often die.
 The best time to prune is during the late dormant seasons like winter when insects and infections are less likely.
 For infections during warmer weathered seasons, apply.
 If left untouched, branches with galls will eventually become necrotic.
 Infected tissue that has not been removed will continue to sporulate until the host tissue has dried out.
 There is also some evidence that rodents strip the wood from galls, but it is uncommon to see this result in further spread of the disease or death of the gall.
 Insects frequently associate with the gall rust as well.
-Some feed on the aeciospores and can negatively impact the fungus’ survival while other insects, like the red turpentine beetle, can carry spores to other trees.
-Large populations of the beneficial insects in the environment could potentially aid in suppressing a large outbreak of pine-pine gall rust.
+Some feed on the aeciospores and can negatively impact the fungus' survival while other insects, like the red turpentine beetle, can carry spores to other trees.
+Large populations of the beneficial insects in the environment could potentially aid in suppressing a large outbreak of western gall rust.